-We will issue and sell 7,500,000 shares of our common stock in this offering and an additional approximately 1,125,000 shares of our common stock if the underwriters exercise their option to purchase additional shares of our common stock in full (the "Offering").
-We estimate that the net proceeds to us from this offering and the concurrent CTO Private Placement described below will be approximately \$144.7 million, or approximately \$165.6 million if the underwriters exercise in full their option to purchase additional shares, after deducting underwriting discounts and other estimated expenses, in each case, based on an assumed public offering price of \$20.00 per share, which is the mid-point of the price range set forth on the front cover of this prospectus.
+We will sell shares of our common stock in this offering and an additional shares of our common stock if the underwriters exercise their option to purchase additional shares of our common stock in full (the "Offering").
+We estimate that the net proceeds to us from this offering will be approximately \$ , or approximately \$ if the underwriters exercise in full their option to purchase additional shares, after deducting underwriting discounts and other estimated expenses, in each case, based on an assumed public offering price of \$ per share, which is the mid-point of the price range set forth on the front cover of this prospectus.
 These unaudited pro forma consolidated financial statements assume no exercise by the underwriters of their option to purchase additional shares.